-Jammu, the winter capital of the state of Jammu & Kashmir, is at around 650 kilometers away.
+Jammu city is at around 650 kilometers away.
 The nearest railway station is at Jammu.

-Srinagar, the summer capital of the state, is at around 380 kilometers away.
-This road passes through Kargil, the site of the conflict between India and Pakistan in 1999, known as Kargil war or Operation Vijay.
+Srinagar city is at around 380 kilometers away.
+This road passes through Kargil, the site of the conflict between India and Pakistan during the 1999 Kargil war or Operation Vijay.

 Basgo gompa is at around 42 kilometers from Leh, the largest city and administrative headquarters of Ladakh district.

 Manali is at around 500 kilometers away from the monastery.